ntop/n2n/doc/Scripts.md

 By default it runs on port 8080.

-It also provides a simple HTML page showing some information, which when run with default settings can be seen at http://localhost:8080/
+It also provides a simple HTML page showing some edge information, which when run with default settings can be seen at http://localhost:8080/ (Also a http://localhost:8080/supernode.html page for the supernode)

 Example:
 - `scripts/n2nhttpd --help`